 I’m not going to lie and say that I’m not nervous, because I am.
 This is the first time I will be alone by myself, and even worse, in another country.
 I’m scared but at the same time I’m excited.
 There are a lot of things I could do in a new country, traveling without my parents or friends.
 I’m my own companion in this journey.

-I have a friend that lives there though, Drake.
+I have a friend that lives there though, Michael.
 He graduated with me in high school and he left right away, he’s a cool dude with cool blue hair.
 He studies at Oxford University and he wants to become a music producer one day, maybe that’s why I like him so much, he always knew what he wanted to be.
 I already told him I was coming; he was more than happy to know that I was going to occupy his couch for the next few days.
 So, once I arrive, I will get a train ticket to go see him.

 My parents drove me here an hour before my flight so I have a some time to spend in the duty free.
 I’m thinking on getting something for Drake, maybe some chocolates, he’s a big chocolate lover.
 While I walk I check my mental list of the things I’m carrying with me in my carry-on.